NiharikaKondepudi/AI_RESUME_ANALYZER_BASED_ON_ATS/README.md

 This project is a monolithic web application built with Flask.
 It uses a server-side rendering approach where the Python backend performs all the analysis and then renders an HTML template with the results.
 ![alt text](image.png)
 ## Technology Stack
-Category	Technology	Purpose
-Backend	Python, Flask, Gunicorn	Web server, application logic, and production server NLP & AI	spaCy, Hugging Face Transformers	Language understanding, summarization, keyword matching Parsing	PyMuPDF, python-docx	Reading text from PDF and DOCX files OCR	Tesseract, Pillow	Extracting text from image-based documents Frontend	HTML, CSS, JavaScript	User interface and report visualization Deployment	Docker	Containerization for consistent, reliable deployment

-Export to Sheets
+Backend	Python, Flask
+NLP & AI	spaCy, Hugging Face Transformers
+Parsing	PyMuPDF, python-docx
+OCR	Tesseract, Pillow
+Frontend	HTML, CSS, JavaScript
 ## Local Setup and Installation
 To run this project on your local machine, follow these steps.